kconnour/pyRT_DISORT/builddocs/rst/users-guide/eos.rst

 The eos module
 ==============

-Now that we created the angular and spectral information, we can turn our attention to creating the model.
-Perhaps the most natural place to start is by defining the boundaries of the model.
-At each of the boundaries, we'll also want to know the equation of state variables.
+Let's now turn out attention to creating the atmospheric model.
+This will be a multi-step process that will span several modules, but we can start by just defining the boundaries we'd like to use in the model, along with equation of state variables.

 Hydrostatic
 -----------
-Suppose we have a temperature and pressure profile, or a set of profiles, and the altitude where those quantities are defined.
+Suppose we have a temperature and pressure profile and the altitude where those quantities are defined for out pixel.
 If we think the atmosphere is in hydrostatic equilibrium, we can use :class:`~eos.Hydrostatic` to compute the number density, column density, and scale height---just about all the equation of state quantities we'd care about when doing a retrieval.

 Let's start by making some profiles and defining some properties of the atmosphere.